16 Compliments You Didn’t Realize Are Actually Pretty Insulting

 “You look great for your age!”

 When you tell someone they look great for their age, the subtext is they don’t look pretty or handsome in general, just in comparison to wizened crones.
 Instead of subtly insulting their looks, just leave off the qualifier—”for your age”—and tell them they look great, says Travis Chapman, author of The Unconditional Truth.
 Besides, age is beautiful.
+Instead, find out the things polite people always say.

 “You’re so pretty, how are you still single?”

 There’s nothing single people love more than being publicly and repeatedly reminded of their single status, right?
 Of course not.
 Add in a bewildering “but you’re so pretty” and you’re implying that not only are they sad spinsters but that there must be something else wrong with them keeping them that way, Chapman explains.
 As a rule, don’t comment on someone else’s relationship status unless she brings up the topic first.
+Learn the “polite” habits most people secretly dislike.

 “You are a saint for having so many kids!”